shsdk/shcf/readme.md

 # PACKAGE BUILDS:

-For people who doesn't who are more comfortable with the usual package installation, SHCF is now available as an rpm package.
+For people who are more comfortable with the usual package installation, SHCF is now available as an rpm package.
 Debian packages would follow soon.

 To install, run the following: